Language selection

 Purpose

 Climate change and biodiversity loss do not respect borders.
 Not only do they represent existential threats in their own right, but they are also catalysts for instability, conflict, food insecurity, and pandemics.
 Developing countries, particularly the poorest and most vulnerable, are the hardest hit and the least able to cope with the consequences of these crises.
 Transformational financial investments are needed to help communities around the world better address climate change and biodiversity loss and adapt to their harmful consequences.
 International climate finance plays a key role in achieving this.
 Input received through this inclusive consultation and engagement process will inform the Government of Canada’s next international climate and nature finance commitment.
-This process will be open from May 10 to June 30, 2024.
+This process was open from May 10 to June 30, 2024.

 Who can participate